Corymbia foelscheana

-Corymbia foelscheana, commonly known as the broad-leaved bloodwood, fan-leaved bloodwood or smooth-barked bloodwood, is a species of small tree that is endemic to northern Australia.
+Corymbia foelscheana, commonly known as broad-leaved bloodwood, fan-leaved bloodwood or smooth-barked bloodwood, is a species of small tree that is endemic to northern Australia.
 It has thin, rough, tessellated bark on some or all of the trunk, smooth bark above, broadly egg-shaped to broadly lance- shaped adult leaves, flower buds usually in groups of seven, creamy white flowers and urn-shaped fruit.

 Description

 Corymbia foelscheana is a tree that typically grows to a height to 5-12 m and forms a lignotuber.
 It has thin, rough, tessellated brown, grey or reddish bark that is shed in small polygonal flakes, on part or all of the trunk, smooth white to cream-coloured bark above.
 Young plants and coppice regrowth have dull green, broadly egg-shaped to oblong or round leaves that are 170-250 mm long and 150-185 mm wide with a wavy margin.
 Adult leaves are arranged alternately, the same shade of dull green on both sides, broadly egg-shaped to broadly lance-shaped, 100-275 mm long and 40-135 mm wide on a petiole 18-40 mm long.
 The flower buds are mostly arranged on the ends of branchlets on a branched peduncle 9-50 mm long, each branch of the peduncle usually with seven buds on pedicels 5-14 mm long.
 Mature buds are oval to pear-shaped, 9-14 mm long and 7-9 mm wide with a rounded operculum that sometimes has rounded knob in the centre.
 Flowering occurs from December to January or from January to May and the flowers are creamy white.
 The fruit is a woody urn-shaped capsule 22-30 mm long and 14-24 mm wide with the valves enclosed in the fruit.